dafny-lang/dafny/Test/examples/induction-principle.md

 [Dafny-in-Dafny](https://github.com/dafny-lang/compiler-bootstrap),
 which we will use as a motivating example.
 The full code development can be found in the [`induction-principle`](induction-principle/) folder.
-The development with the preserved git history can be found in the Dafny-in-Dafny project, [here](https://github.com/dafny-lang/compiler-bootstrap/blob/639b29dab5b5f5e019d18145b513ab1b9b7fde7a/doc/proofs/induction-principle.md).
+The development with the preserved git history can be found in the [Dafny github project](https://github.com/dafny-lang//dafny) and the source code itself is [here](./induction-principle).

 ## Problem: proving lemmas about an interpreter